 "Students can pick up an actual page of a medieval manuscript and see how gold leaf is applied," Mann said.
 "They get to see the erasures and corrections and this brings a sense of authenticity to the dialogue about art of the past.
 There are things you can see by looking at the actual manuscript pages that you could never see in a digital image, for instance the difference between the hair side of a piece of sheep skin parchment and the smooth interior side."

-One of Mann's medieval art students, Haley Clark, Class of '10, said she especially enjoyed leafing through the facsimiles of The Canterbury Tales.
+A closer look One of Mann's medieval art students, Haley Clark, Class of '10, said she especially enjoyed leafing through the facsimiles of The Canterbury Tales.

 "There is so much narrative that goes into it," said Clark, an art and art history and economics double major from Greenwich, Conn.
 "There is so much symbolism behind each small character and drawing.
 We learned about how the illustrations were important for explaining the story."